Lori A. Ferry, Prothonotary

 Postal Address: P.O.
 Box 68, Mifflintown, PA 17059

 Filings may be made either by mail or in person.
-We will also accept filings in the drop box at the entrance of the Courthouse.
 Filings must be original in nature and signed with original signature by the filing party and must have a case caption.
 A fax/email is not acceptable for filing, and will not be filed for record.
 All filing fees are required to be paid at the time of filing.
 Please call our office with any questions.

 An appointment is recommended to apply for passports.
 Please call the Prothonotary’s Office to schedule.
 We will review all needed documents for application with you at the time of the call.
 Passport Services has resumed processing times for routine and expedited services.
 However, mail delays are impacting passport processing.
 It is recommended that you apply at least 6 months before your planned travel.
 The processing times are as follows: